itod/tdtemplateengine/README.md

 ###A multi-pass, streaming template engine implemented in Cocoa, for use in Cocoa.

 TDTemplateEngine is a template engine implemented in Objective-C, and intended for use on Apple's OS X and iOS platforms.
+It currently has decent unit test coverage.

 TDTemplateEngine is built on top of [PEGKit](https://github.com/itod/pegkit#pegkit), my parsing toolkit for Cocoa.
 TDTemplateEngine is inspired by the [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/), [Java ServerPages](http://en.wikipedia.org/wiki/JavaServer_Pages "JavaServer Pages - Wikipedia, the free encyclopedia"), and [MGTemplateEngine](http://mattgemmell.com/mgtemplateengine-templates-with-cocoa "MGTemplateEngine - Templates with Cocoa - Matt Gemmell") by Matt Gemmell.